-The Alexander Fleming Award for lifetime achievement is granted to an IDSA member or fellow in recognition of a career that reflects major contributions to the acquisition and dissemination of knowledge about infectious diseases.
+The Alexander Fleming Award for Lifetime Achievement recognizes an IDSA member or fellow for a career that reflects major contributions to the acquisition and dissemination of knowledge about infectious diseases.

 D.A.
 Henderson Award

 The D.A.
-Henderson Award for Outstanding contributions to Public Health will recognize a lifetime of achievement in public health.
+Henderson Award for Outstanding Contributions to Public Health recognizes a lifetime of achievement in public health.
 Dr. Henderson’s role in leading the successful eradication of smallpox will stand forever as a shining example of the profound impact that infectious disease physicians and scientists can have in preventing disease and relieving human suffering.
 By naming this award in his honor we hope to inspire others to become champions for public health throughout the world.

 Watanakunakorn Clinician Award

 Named to honor the memory of Dr. Chatrchai Watanakunakorn, this award is given annually to an IDSA member or fellow in recognition of outstanding achievement in the clinical practice of infectious diseases.